Friends with Kids: Plot

 After returning from Vermont, Ben and Missy separate and later divorce.
 Shortly thereafter, at Julie's birthday dinner out (about 18 months after Joe's birth), Jason is surprised to find that she invited only him.
 Julie tells him that Kurt wants her to meet his children that weekend but that this new degree of commitment has made her realize that she is in love with Jason, who, along with Joe, have become her closest family.

 A stunned Jason tells Julie that his love for her has never been romantic and has asked Mary Jane to move in with him.
 Heartbroken, Julie leaves the restaurant, and soon moves out of her Manhattan apartment to Brooklyn, putting some space between herself and Jason.
 A few months thereafter, Jason and Mary Jane break up over their differing feelings about children, and both Julie and Jason return to dating others.

 Several months later, at a bar with Ben, Jason confides that he does have feelings for Julie, but that their messy split makes acting on such feelings impossible.
 Ben disagrees, noting the differences between his and Missy's sex-based relationship and Jason and Julie's long-lasting friendship.

 Shortly before Julie's next birthday, after dropping 2 1/2-year-old Joe off at Julie's house after a day out, Jason presents her with a present: a photo scrapbook of the couple, and then the three of them (that he'd made for her birthday prior, but she never received due to their abrupt parting), consistent with Julie's prior statement that Jason and Joe were her family.
 They reminisce over several of the photos and then put Joe to bed, after Jason says a few things about 'staying the night' (as Joe wants him to).

 Jason's emotional shift and words make Julie emotional and uncomfortable, so she sends Jason home.
 He leaves, but quickly returns, and tells her what he said to her a year ago was all wrong.
-He finally realized it—she is the love of his life, she is his 'person', "and that's just the way it is".
+Jason finally realized it—Julie is the love of his life, she is his 'person', "and that's just the way it is".
 She tells him she can't be with someone who isn't 'into' her, and he, after a passionate kiss, offers to have sex with her to prove he is into her, in every possible way.
-She accepts his offer, passionately kisses him back, and they tumble onto her bed.
+Julie accepts his offer, passionately kisses Jason back, and they tumble onto her bed.